-Now days, the industry has taken digital full color capabilities and applied it to the industry with what is called full vehicle wraps where literally, the entire vehicle can be "wrapped" in full color graphics.
-This has taken vehicle advertising to new levels of visual enhancement and stimulation.
+Now days, the industry has taken digital full color capabilities and applied it to the industry with what is called full vehicle wraps where literally, the entire vehicle can be "wrapped" in vinyl, full color graphics.

 Regardless of the type of car emblems or vehicle decals you are removing, the process is always the same: